logo

 How to factory reset your Xbox One

-If you're looking to sell your Xbox One® or are having a serious issue with it, resetting your console to its factory settings may be your best (and only) option.
+If you're looking to sell your Xbox One® or are having a serious issue with it, resetting your console to its factory settings may be your best option.
 But there is more than one way to do so, and you don't want to risk losing important data.

 At Asurion, our experts help millions of customers get the most out of their tech and resolve their game console repair problems.
 Here's their guide on how to factory reset your Xbox One, as well as some other ways to reboot it.